vmosiichuk-dev/ps2-horror-be/README.md

 ## Submodule usage

-The module is designed for explicit imports only:
+It is designed for explicit imports only, to clearly distinguish type and function imports:

 ```ts
 import type { GameItem } from 'ps2-horror-shared/types';